 Prediction No. 4: Somebody somewhere will be really, really annoyed that they didn’t back up their laptop

 A high-powered corporate executive will have a laptop stolen.
 He or she will ask the company IT department to restore the data, only to be informed that the IT department doesn’t backup laptops because it’s too much trouble.
 Shortly after this, the newly hired IT director will implement the Commvault Edge solution, not only protecting the executive’s new laptop but allowing access to important documents via mobile devices.
 The executive will be very happy with all these cool new features.
 The former IT director will implement CommVault Edge at his next job.

 At least one organization will find itself surprised by how much new data it accumulates in 2014.
 Assuming that data couldn’t possibly grow as much as it did in 2013, they will be shocked to find that, oh yeah, it sure can.
 After mulling it over for a while, the IT department will determine it needs to do something about all that data because it figured out that a lot of data gets created and is never used again.
 IT will decide it needs an archive solution, and they will be amazed to learn that CommVault Simpana software actually lets you backup and archive in a single step.
 After successfully implementing the Simpana software solution and putting an end to its data growth nightmare, the IT staff will celebrate by throwing a bunch of servers off the roof.

 And there you have it!
-Ok, so these aren’t the most daring predictions in the world, but I strive for accuracy above all things.
-And I’m sure these predictions will come true – not the imagined details, of course, but the numbered statements.
+OK, so these aren’t the most daring predictions in the world, but we strive for accuracy above all things.
+And we're sure these predictions will come true – not the imagined details, of course, but the numbered statements.
 Let us know if you have any predictions of your own.
-And with any luck – and with some Simpana software – none of the dilemmas I’ve predicted will happen to you.
+And with any luck – and with some Simpana software – none of the dilemmas we’ve predicted will happen to you.